 - Business profitability.
 Understanding your revenue drivers in a more insightful way will have an immediate impact on your bottom line.
 When you start to see what you are doing right, you can focus on building on this success and not wasting energy on those things that hold you back.

 - Waste and loss.
 Find out the areas where waste and misplaced effort are reducing profits.
 Employee waste or needless expenses can be rectified only when they are understood.

 - Find opportunities to grow.
 When you isolate the things you do well, you can build on them.
 This type of strategy is a true investment in your business.

 Discovering what you do well, and how you can do it better may seem like an obvious insight, but this is the idea that should drive your business intelligence strategy.
-Whether you are a multi-location chain or a single small coffee shop there are many ways to maximise your business knowledge – and there is always room to grow.
+Whether you are a multi-location chain or a single small cafe there are many ways to maximise your business knowledge – and there is always room to grow.